We show you

 Information visible in DNS

 Client names, internal project names, and test environments exposed through your domain configuration.
-Competitive intelligence handed out for free.
+Competitive intelligence handed out at no cost.

 Three steps.